octo-technology/OpenTezos/docs/ligo/examples.md

 #### Deployment

-In the same way as for the indice contract, let's run the following command in a `--dry-run` mode.
+In the same way as the indice contract, let's run the following command in a `--dry-run` mode.
-In the `--init` section we put the michelson result of the `compile-storage` we just run above.
+In the `--init` section we put the michelson result of the `compile-storage` that we just ran above.

 ```shell
 tezos-client originate contract advisor transferring 1 from bootstrap1  running 'advisor.tz' --init '(Pair (Pair { PUSH int 10 ; SWAP ; COMPARE ; LT ; IF { PUSH bool True } { PUSH bool False } } "KT1D99kSAsGuLNmT1CAZWx51vgvJpzSQuoZn") False)' --dry-run